jsa4000/Getting-Started-Golang/src/webapp/to-do.md

 ## Backlog

+- Continue with the OAut implementation, allowing implicit and Authorization Code Grants. (refresh token)
-- Organize the core packages to allow hexagonal architecture
+- Organize the core packages to allow hexagonal architecture. (core, framework, metrics, system, transport, storage, etc..)
 - Way to centralize timeouts per context (by configuration per item)
-- GRPC abstraction
-- Create generic side-car, using envoy for example, to create and ensure lightweight clients.
-- Add necessary unit testing to check and validate the functionality (uses cases and corner cases)
+- Add necessary unit testing to check and validate the functionality (uses cases and corner cases).
+Use Tables cases instead.
-- Perform benchmark testing.
+- Perform benchmark testing: speed, latency, throughput, memory, etc...
+- Improve log quiality for better understanding: log levels, errors accoracy, etc..
+- Prepare documentation for the Core framework.
+Cleanup obsolete and wrong comments in code.
+- Thinnk about the usage for Builders, managers, singletone, etc...
+See other packages and libraries.
+- Code generation using Go Templates.
+This is also to reduce the boiler plate
+- Create Frontend using any Framework (React, AngularJS, etc..) to start interacting with the API
+- Allow OAuth delegating the Authorization to another system such as Google, Facebook, etc..
+- Mode current core into different git repository.
+Prepare examples and documentation getting started guide.